 The plan may include career stage-appropriate individualized instruction or independent scholarly activities that will enhance the applicant’s understanding of ethical issues related to their specific research activities and the societal impact of that research.

 Individuals at the early career investigator level (including mentored K awardees and K12 scholars) must receive instruction in responsible conduct of research at least once during this career stage.

 A proposal for RCR training should be based on the applicant’s needs.
-Any applicant that has not had a formal course in the ethical conduct of research must propose to take PHS 500 Research Ethics for Clinical Investigators (College of Medicine scholars) or BMS 591 Biomedical Research Ethics (College of Medicine scholars) or IBIOS 591 Ethics in the Life Sciences (UP scholars).
+Any applicant that has not had a formal course in the ethical conduct of research must propose to take a graduate ethics course such as PHS 500 Research Ethics for Clinical Investigators (College of Medicine scholars), BMS 591 Biomedical Research Ethics (College of Medicine scholars), NURS 587 Ethics in Nursing Research (College of Nursing), or MCIBS 591 Ethics in the Life Sciences (HUCK Institute of the Life Sciences).

 If it has been greater than 4 years since a course has been taken, applicants can either propose to take one of the above courses or propose to complete the RCR training for Postdoctoral scholars that consists of attendance at 3 monthly sessions in their first year and 3 in their second year during which all 9 NIH topics are covered over the two years.
 Please make an effort to address the informal aspects of RCR training and the role that your mentor will play in this process as outlined in the PHS supplemental instructions (refer to the hyperlink to the supplement Part 3 section 1.16 on p I-144 of SF424).